narenderpanwar/certified-kubernetes-administrator-course-notes/docs/02-Core-Concepts/11-Pods.md

 - POD introduction
 - How to deploy pod?

-#### Kubernetes doesn't deploy containers directly on the worker node.
+#### Kubernetes doesn't deploy containers directly on the worker node but into a Kubernetes object called a Pod.

+#### A Pod Manisfest yaml is nothing but a running definition fo a Docker container.

 ![pod](../../images/pod.PNG)